 Privacy is freedom from public intrusion into one’s personal matters – a fundamental human right.
 On the other hand, confidentiality refers to keeping personal information and data secret and not disclosing them to any third parties.

-Businesses can protect data and confidentiality by controlling who has access to data.
-Access to data should only be granted on a need to know basis.
-This means that employees should only have access to information they need to do their jobs.
+Businesses can protect data confidentiality by controlling who has access to data.
+Access to data should only be granted on a need-to-know basis.
+This means that employees should only have access to the information they need to do their jobs.

 Nevertheless, the best and safest way to protect data confidentiality is encryption.
 Simply put, encryption is a process that uses an algorithm to encode a document or data.
 The receiver of the document then needs to use a key to decode the message.